momochi000/pomodoro_arcade/README.md

 ### Add state machine to timer (makes more sense to control it's behavior this way)

 ## DONE

+### Wire up the actions to the server
+  + Figure out how to add the server endpoint to the router/collection/timers
+  + Make start timer fire a start timer call
+  + Pause timer fires pause timer call
+  + Timer complete fires timer finished call

+### New button stops working when you go back to the index view

+### Incorporate rest period into the timer

 ### Logged in users goto the timers/index page where the pomo router now lives